General Registration Policies

 Requesting to Be Withdrawn From a Class After the Drop Deadline

 In rare cases, a student may request to be removed from a course after the drop deadline.
 Requests to be removed from a class after the drop deadline is considered a withdrawal.
-Students may initiate a request for withdrawal by submitting the Change of Registration form to the SPS Registrar’s Office until the Friday of the week before finals (prior to the date of final exam, project or paper in the particular course has been reached), a date that we will confirm with your instructor.
+Students may initiate a request for withdrawal by submitting the Change of Registration form to the SPS Registrar’s Office until the withdrawal deadline ( roughly at the ninth week of the term, exact dates found on the SPS Undergraduate Academic Calendar).
 The SPS Registrar’s Office will accept this form by email at onlinereg@northwestern.edu providing it is sent from the student’s Northwestern email account.

 All withdrawals after the drop deadline will result in a “W” (withdrawal) grade being posted to the student’s official transcript.